MOLONARI-1D

 First, we want to measure \(\theta\) and its evolutions at different points of the water column.
 For that, the MOLONARI team chose to add four temperature sensors at variable depths: every 10 centimeters.

 We then compile this temperature and pressure data with a Bayesian inversion in order to know the parameters of the medium.
-The idea of the algorithm is as follows:
+The idea of the algorithm, called a Markov chain, is as follows: